cryptoprogrammer101/Remember/README.md

 # *Remember*

-With *Remember*, you'll never forget your reminders again! *Remember* lets you add and remove reminders, so you're always up-to-date.
+With *Remember*, you'll never forget your reminders again! *Remember* lets you add, remove, and clear reminders, so you're always up-to-date.

 ## How to Use *Remember*